opengeospatial/ontology-crs/discussion-paper.md

 Several software libraries have implementated support for ISO 19111 defintions of coordinate reference systems.
 One of the most promiment software libraries it the [PROJ library](https://proj.org), which has implementations in [Java (Proj4J)](https://github.com/locationtech/proj4j), [Python (PyProj)](https://github.com/pyproj4/pyproj)

 ## Datalift Project

+Actually, this work has been carried out on the CRS register published by IGN France : it is the same work as described in section "IGNF CRS ontology and CRS registry".
+I suggest to group both descriptions and to delete this section.

 The first ontology to describe spatial reference systems was created in the datalift project ([Troncy et.al ](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.708.2684&rep=rep1&type=pdf)).
 This ontology was used as a proof of concept to refer to coordinate reference systems using more commonly understood identifiers than EPSG codes.